List of county routes in Suffolk County, New York (1–25): County Route 5

-County Route 5 is a short, unsigned industrial county route known as Ruland Road and Colonial Springs Road.
-It runs parallel to a former section of the original Long Island Motor Parkway, beginning at an intersection with New York State Route 110 and heading east.
-The road passes the headquarters of Newsday and the northern end of Long Island National Cemetery, before terminating just east of the intersection with Little East Neck Road North at the Huntington/Babylon town line in Wheatley Heights.
+County Route 5 is a short industrial county route known as Ruland Road and Colonial Springs Road.
+It runs parallel to a former section of the original Long Island Motor Parkway, beginning at an intersection with New York State Route 110 in Melville and heading east.
+The road passes the headquarters of Newsday and the northern end of Long Island National Cemetery, before terminating just east of the intersection with Little East Neck Road North at the Melville–Wheatley Heights line.

+The route was unsigned for much of its existence.
+As of January 2024, the route is once again signed.